Why diversity matters and what it means for the University of La Verne.

 University Strategic Plan on Diversity

 In fall 2010, La Verne drafted and had approved by its Board of Trustees a University Strategic Plan on Diversity.
-The significance of this plan was that it outlined several goals for implementation during the first year which include the hiring of a Chief Diversity Officer—CDO.
-The responsibilities of the CDO included to oversee all diversity efforts across the university, both in the academic and administrative units.
-Currently, this position is occupied by an Associate Director who is overseeing the efforts of the Office of Diversity, Equity, and Inclusion.
+The significance of this plan was that it outlined several goals for implementation during the first year which included the hiring of a Chief Diversity Officer—CDO.
+This position has now evolved into the role of Associate Vice President of Institutional Excellence and Mission Integration (AVP-IEMI) and has responsibilities to oversee institutional excellence and the integration of our institutional values as it impacts the campus community, as well as all diversity efforts across the university, both in the academic and administrative units.

 Diversity is an active and intentional commitment to support and embrace difference and multiplicity for the sake of expanding knowledge, educating capable citizens, developing the whole person, and serving our local and global communities.
-Promoting and sustaining diversity is a commitment to educational quality, social justice, and the creation of positive, respectful communities.
-Diversity means more than just acknowledging and/or tolerating difference.
+Promoting and sustaining diversity is a commitment to educational quality, equity, and the creation of positive, respectful communities.
+Diversity means more than just acknowledging and/or tolerating differences.
 Diversity is a set of conscious practices that involve:

 - understanding and appreciating the interdependence of humanity, cultures, and the natural environment;